sambowyer/presentations/25-10-21 UQ for LLM Evals/slides/slides.md

 ---
 theme: apple-basic
-title: "Position: Don't Use the CLT in LLM Evals With Fewer Than a Few Hundred Datapoints"
+title: "Robust Uncertainty Quantification for LLM Evaluations"
 info: |
   Presentation on the ICML 2025 Spotlight Position Paper: "Position: Don't Use the CLT in LLM Evals With Fewer Than a Few Hundred Datapoints"
 transition: slide-left